mjordan/riprap/README.md

 ## REST API

-Preliminary scaffolding is in place for a read-only HTTP REST API, which will allow external applications like Drupal to retrieve fixity validation data on particular Fedora resources.
+Preliminary scaffolding is in place for a simple HTTP REST API, which will allow external applications like Drupal to retrieve fixity validation data on particular Fedora resources and to add new and updated fixity validation data.
 For example, a `GET` request to:

 `http://riprap.example.com/api/resource/96ea3c35-d08e-4812-8c9e-cd0d6d1bd839`